Sunday, April 17, 2011

 }

-• throws an output of 1 when the first input item to the Compare() Method is greater
+• throws an output of 1 when the second input parameter to the Compare() Method is greater

-• throw an output of -1 when the second input item is greater and
+• throw an output of -1 when the first input parameter is greater and

 • 0 when they are equal.